az-digital/az_quickstart/CONTRIBUTING.md

 ### Context

-`az-digital/az_quickstart` is a Drupal distribution that is hosted on many different environments by a multitude of teams with differing philosophies on change management when it comes to their Quickstart websites.
-This means that the Arizona Digital team should use the following guidelines when making changes to the Quickstart codebase.
+`az-digital/az_quickstart` is a Drupal distribution that is hosted on many different platforms by a variety of teams employing different strategies and cadences when it comes to updating their Quickstart websites.
+This necessitates relatively strict guidelines that should be followed by the Arizona Digital team when making changes to Quickstart itself.

 ### Configuration changes that require database updates